epinowcast/epinowcast/README.md

 for these modifiers using a hazard formulation (see [our model description for details](https://package.epinowcast.org/articles/model)) using the `enw_report()` function.
-Here we specify a model with a random effect for the day of the week to capture weekly reporting effects.
+Here we specify a model with a random effect for the day of the week to capture weekly seasonality in the reporting delay.

 ``` r
 report_module <- enw_report(~ (1 | day_of_week), data = pobs)